 Reef Zabargad — interesting for lovers of night diving, the maximum depth of the reef is 25m.
 There is an opportunity to see unique emerald colored corals, octopuses and crocodile fish.

 Also from Marsa Alam you can go to the Aswan reservoir, on the territory of which there are several dozen historical monuments of Ancient Egypt, and 145 kilometers south of Marsa Alam, in the desert, is the tomb of the great Sufi ruler of the 13th century Sayad ash-Shazli.

-For any questions regarding the choice of EXCURSIONS from Hurghada, you can always consult with our specialists who have relevant information and will help you make the right choice
+For any questions regarding the PURCHASE and selection of real estate in Hurghada, you can always consult with our specialists who have up-to-date information and help you make the right choice

 +20 106 930 3640 Contact us